ClarksonCJ/clarksoncj.github.io/content/posts/different_direction.md

 ]
 categories = ["Posts"]
 thumbnail = "/images/new_role_post_logo.png"
-description = "Not everything works out the way you had hoped, its how you react and move forward that counts." draft = false showDate = "true" showToc = true
+description = "Not everything works out the way you had hoped, its how you adapt and overcome that matters." draft = false showDate = "true" showToc = true